sylvainpolletvillard/pwa-workshop/README.md

 # Introduction

-Le terme Progressive Web App (PWA) n'a sans doute pas échappé à toute personne qui suit l'actualité web. À quoi correspond ce terme et qu'apporte t-il à une application web ?
-Ce Codelab vous permettra de mieux comprendre les PWA avec un peu de pratique 💪.
+You may have heard about Progressive Web Apps (PWA) in the latest web trends.
+What is it all about and how do they improve classic web applications ?
+This workshop will let you understand PWA better with a bit of practice 💪.

-Nous allons ensemble transformer une application web classique en une PWA.
-Cela permettra à l'utilisateur de disposer d'un mode offline basique pour consulter l'application et de pouvoir l'ajouter en raccourci sur l'écran d'accueil de son smartphone.
+We will transform together a classic web application into a PWA.
+This will enable the user to have a basic offline mode, and to install the app on his smartphone with a shortcut on the homescreen.

-# Prérequis
+# Requirements

-- Connaître les bases du HTML, CSS et JavaScript.
+- Basic knowledge of HTML, CSS and JavaScript.
+Understanding Promises and asynchronicity in JS can be a plus.
-- Un poste de travail muni d'un **éditeur de code** tel que [Visual Studio Code](https://code.visualstudio.com/)
+- A computer with a **code editor** such as [Visual Studio Code](https://code.visualstudio.com/)
-- **Google Chrome** (*les PWA sont supportées par la plupart des navigateurs mais pour faciliter l'organisation, nous utiliserons tous le même navigateur pendant le développement*)
+- **Google Chrome** (*PWA are supported on most browsers but to facilitate the organisation, we will all use the same browser during development*)
-- Un **serveur web local** (si vous n'en avez pas, essayez [npmjs.com/serve](http://npmjs.com/serve) et la commande `cd app && serve`
+- A **local web server** (if you don't have any, try [npmjs.com/serve](http://npmjs.com/serve) with `cd app && serve`)

-# Préparation
+# Preparation
-- [Clôner ou télécharger la web app d'exemple](https://github.com/sylvainpolletvillard/pwa-workshop.git) qui se trouve dans le dossier [app](https://github.com/sylvainpolletvillard/pwa-workshop/tree/master/app) de ce repo.
+- [Clone or download the example web app](https://github.com/sylvainpolletvillard/pwa-workshop.git) which is located in the [app folder](https://github.com/sylvainpolletvillard/pwa-workshop/tree/master/app) of this repo.
-- Ouvrir le dossier `app` dans votre éditeur de code.
+- Open the `app` folder in your code editor.
-- Configurer votre serveur local pour servir le dossier `app`.
+- Configure your local server to serve the `app` folder.
-- Charger la page `app/index.html` sur Google Chrome.
-Une liste de participants devrait s'afficher.
+- Load the `app/index.html` page on Google Chrome.
+A list of attendees should be displayed.

-# Etapes du workshop
+# Steps of the workshop

-1. Ajout d'un manifeste d'application web
+1. Add a web application manifest
-2. Installation et activation d'un Service Worker
+2. Install and activate a Service Worker
-3. Precaching des assets statiques pour un mode offline basique
+3. Precaching of static assets for a basic offline mode
-4. Stratégie de Cache/Update/Refresh pour les requêtes GET de l'API
+4. Cache/Update/Refresh Strategy for the API GET requests
-5. Background sync et exemple de notification push
+5. Background sync and examples of push notifications